Opinion: What happened to Europe's stand on human rights? | DW | 05.03.2020

 More and more migrants and refugees are gathering along the Turkish-Greek border.
-They are desperate — but Europe seems to have forgotten about its own core values.
+They are desperate — but Europe seems to have forgotten about its own core values, says DW's Jaafar Abdul Karim.

 But here, in the small Greek town of Kastanies bordering Turkey, this principle counts for nothing.
-Whenever I travel to the Middle East, I tell people that Europe and Germany — which I have chosen to make my home — while not perfect, certainly uphold the human rights of their people.
+Whenever I travel to the Middle East, I tell people that Europe and Germany — where I have chosen to make my home — while not perfect, certainly uphold the principles of human rights.
 But now I'm starting to lose my faith in that claim.

 Read more: DW examines new migration tension between EU, Turkey